Student Poster Contest

 Marc H. Choko Scholarships

-From March 18 to April 13, 2025, in the McCord Stewart Museum Atrium!
-These posters on the theme “For a world without weapons” were selected from among the submissions to the Société des designers graphiques du Québec (SDGQ) annual design competition for the Marc H. Choko Scholarships.
+From March 31 to April 26, 2026, in the McCord Stewart Museum Atrium!
+These posters on the theme “Overconsumption” were selected from among the submissions to Société des designers graphiques du Québec (SDGQ) annual design competition for the Marc H. Choko Scholarships.

 Selection criteria

-The criteria for the selection of the 15 posters chosen and 3 top prizes awarded included the clarity of the message, the novelty of the idea, the harmonious integration of the visuals and typography, and their quality, as well as the quality of the project as a whole.
+The criteria for the selection of the 15 posters chosen and 3 top prizes awarded were the clarity of the message, the novelty of the idea, the harmonious integration of the visuals and typography and their quality, as well as the quality of the project as a whole.

 Members of the jury